rryan01/esxi-7.0.2-Ansible-Deployer/README.md

 1. Edit Host file with target iLOs
 2. Confirm you can pull the kickstarted ISO from a web server
-3. run this command from the directory where you pull down the host file and the main playbook (ansible-playbook -i ilohosts iLO-sshVirtualMedia_1.2.yaml --ask-pass)
+3. Run this command from the directory where you pull down the host file and the main playbook (ansible-playbook -i ilohosts iLO-sshVirtualMedia_1.2.yaml --ask-pass)
 4. When prompted enter the iLO password.

 ENJOY! , Robert Ryan